afragen/git-updater/README.md

 ### Manual

 1. Download the latest [tagged archive](https://github.com/afragen/github-updater/releases) (choose the "zip" option).
-2. Unzip the archive, rename the folder to `github-upddater`.
+2. Unzip the archive, rename the folder to `github-updater`.
 3. Copy the folder to your `/wp-content/plugins/` directory.
 4. Go to the Plugins screen and click __Activate__.